Construction Update

 Construction Impacts

-Temporary road closures are taking place on sections of Agnes Street in the project area, and single lane alternating traffic during construction may be required.
-Construction activities are concentrated between Hastings Street and Sixth Street currently, with staging along Blackwood Street.
-Detours are expected via Royal Avenue and/or Carnarvon Street.
-All access to commercial and residential properties will be maintained.
+Temporary road closures are taking place on sections of Agnes St in the project area, and single lane alternating traffic during construction may be required.
+Construction activities are concentrated between Fourth St and Seventh St currently, with staging along Blackwood Street.
+Detours are expected via Royal Ave and/or Carnarvon St. The contractor will work with residents to commercial and residential properties will be maintained.

 We thank you for your patience during this necessary work.
 We will endeavor to minimize disruptions; however, given the nature of the work, some disruption is inevitable.
 Parking concerns are being monitored closely and will be dealt with on a case-by-case basis.
 Traffic detours will be in place to allow safe movement of vehicles, pedestrians, cyclists and transit and to ensure the safety of construction crews.
 Please continue to follow parking signs and directions from traffic control personnel.
 Work is weather dependent and subject to change.